 The students’ engagement is very important (Wilson, 2016) as it is indicated in the technique of playing games, the fifth technique presented in the opening stage.
-The games directed the students from recognising new vocabularies, matching the vocabularies they got with the chosen characters of the story, classifying the cards based on the settings of the story, introducing topics to discuss in the learning process, following the learning before entering the core learning activities, stimulating students to explore ideas dealing with their own experiences, to developing students’ ideas and preparing them to engage (Wilson, 2016) in the topics of their learning.
+The games directed the students from recognising new vocabularies, matching the vocabularies they got with the chosen characters of the story, classifying the cards based on the settings of the story, introducing topics to discuss in the learning process, following the learning before entering the core learning activities, stimulating students to explore ideas dealing with their own experiences, to developing students’ ideas and preparing them to engage in the topics of their learning (Wilson, 2016).
 Through similar processes, with their own unique characteristics, the other teachers’ techniques, i.e. mind-mapping, showing pictures, and singing together, could be done to encourage the students to engage in the other main activities in order to build the students’ critical thinking through the above five techniques.
 Before arriving at the core materials, the teachers also provided the students with sometime to know some main vocabularies by a guessing game.
 The gestures performed by the teachers were intended for the teachers to attract the students’ attention.
 The students were challenged to answer puzzles to build their enthusiasm in responding to teachers’ questions.
 One of the students (Student-1) shared an experience to learn new vocabularies during an interview with the teacher.